paskal/blog/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ### Configuration systems integration

-Automatic hosts and services discovery seems [well-covered](https://shinken.readthedocs.io/en/latest/07_advanced/discovery-with-shinken-advanced.html), and because configuration is kept in files, you could easily generate them yourself with Chef\Puppet, based on information on hosts you have.
+Automatic hosts and services discovery seems [well-covered](https://shinken.readthedocs.io/en/latest/07_advanced/discovery-with-shinken-advanced.html), and because the configuration is kept in files, you could easily generate them yourself with Chef\Puppet, based on information on hosts you have.

 ### Audit log

 Because configuration is stored in files, you could use generic things, like version control system (Git, Mercurial), to track changes and their ownership.
-From documentation, I found no evidence of Shinken tracking web-interface actions.
+From the documentation, I found no evidence of Shinken tracking web-interface actions.

 ### UI

 [![Shinken UI](https://raw.githubusercontent.com/shinken-monitoring/mod-webui/develop/doc/animation.gif)](https://www.shinken-enterprise.com/en/product/)

-[Shinken WebUI](https://github.com/shinken-monitoring/mod-webui/wiki) is proven itself to work well with thousands of hosts and tens of groups.
+[Shinken WebUI](https://github.com/shinken-monitoring/mod-webui/wiki) is proven to work well with thousands of hosts and tens of groups.

 ### Drawbacks

 I found no visible drawbacks, based on the documentation.
 The only thing that concerns me is its rapid development in the past and [very slow pace of commits](https://github.com/naparuba/shinken/commits/master) in the present: around 40 commits this year; most are pull requests merged, so no new development is going on, and only community-written bugfixes are being included.
 It’s either too good to move on (which is never the case; even old-timers like vim and emacs get their code updated) or it’s another opensource project that not enough people care about — you should know such things before using such a complex thing as a monitoring system.

-[Frédéric Mohier](https://github.com/mohierf) was very kind to give me an insight on reasons of current situation: more than one year ago, some of the main developers of Shinken left the project and made a fork named [Alignak](https://alignak-monitoring.github.io/), which is being activly developed and plan to deliver 1.0 release in December, 2016.
+[Frédéric Mohier](https://github.com/mohierf) was very kind to give me an insight on reasons of current situation: more than one year ago, some of the main developers of Shinken left the project and made a fork named [Alignak](https://alignak-monitoring.github.io/), which is being actively developed and plan to deliver 1.0 release in December 2016.

 ### Links